iamdavidmichaelmoore/iluvmebook-sinatra-project/notes.md

 Ruby on Rails: Migrations Guide - https://guides.rubyonrails.org/v3.2/migrations.html

+Rails Migrations to Add a Column and Change Column Type - https://codequizzes.wordpress.com/2013/06/06/rails-migrations-to-add-a-column-and-change-column-type/

 Notes to self:

 -Go to the 'Activity' tab to see the Release Log.